javadalmasi/proxy/DOCKER-README.md

 ## Configuration

 - The WARP container runs on port 1080 (SOCKS5 proxy)
-- The piped-proxy container connects to WARP as its upstream proxy
+- The proxy container connects to WARP as its upstream proxy
-- Piped-proxy is accessible on port 8080
+- Proxy is accessible on port 8080

 ## Usage

-Once the containers are running, your piped-proxy will be accessible at:
+Once the containers are running, your proxy will be accessible at:
 - `http://localhost:8080`

 You can use this as a proxy for Piped or other applications that need to bypass regional restrictions.